El 33: History

 Subsequently, the channel expanded its transmitter coverage and transmission hours, especially during daytime in the mid-1990s.
 Educational programs such as Graduï's, ara pot and Universitat Oberta were included in their schedules, documentaries, children's and juvenile series within the Club Super3 brand.
 The channel also began to retransmit sports programs that TV3 had no place in their schedules such as basketball or roller hockey.
 On Monday, 8 January 1996, to strengthen the channel, broadcasting hours were extended (from 7:30 in the morning until 2:00 at night or late) and also changed its corporate image, simplifying and maintained its characteristic symbol, the logo for Canal 33.
 The program was consolidated to a specialized audience, public service and an alternative to TV3.

 On Monday, 23 April 2001, coinciding with the anniversary of Canal 33's first regular broadcasts, CCRTV restructured its second channel.
 Due to the increasing development of children's and youth programming on Canal 33, the broadcaster decided to create a new dedicated children's, youth and educational channel called K3, broadcasting on the same analogue frequency of Canal 33.
 Thus, K3 would broadcast in the mornings and Canal 33 would broadcast from night time until closedown.

 The restructuring was completed on 7 May 2001, when Canal 33 changed its name and logo, renaming it El 33.
 The channel began broadcasting 24 hours a day.
 Its programming happened to have a more cultural and experimental approach and made room for more programs that deepen its own production in Catalan culture.
 Sports programming was also broadcast.

 In December 2006, another restructuring was made that split into two channels that shared the same frequency: El 33 and K3.
 El 33 became a full-fledged channel, 24 hours a day, whereas K3 timeshared with the now defunct channel Canal 300 and subsequently with 3XL.
 The CCRTV decided to split its channels only on digital terrestrial, however, it continued to maintain its traditional timeshare broadcast for K3-33 in analogue, until the analogue switchover was completed in April 2010.

+In the final weeks of analogue television in Spain, Canal Super3 moved entirely to DTT, enabling El 33 to broadcast completely in analogue from 15 February 2010.

 With the launch of DTT and the restructuring of television channels in Catalonia, El 33 became a full-fledged cultural channel after the new sports channel Esport3 began its regular broadcasts on 5 February 2011.
 El 33 was able to expand and improve the production and dissemination of its cultural offerings and stabilized the channel's programming.